Brand Positioning for Contract Manufacturing

 Understanding your customer is fundamental to any manufacturing branding strategy.
 And it all starts with their ‘jobs to be done’ (JTBD).

-‘Jobs to be done’ are the things your customers (i.e. your buyer personas) want to achieve when they engage your business.
+‘Jobs to be done’ are what your customers (i.e., buyer personas) want to achieve when they engage your business.
 Remember, this is about solutions, not product features.
 As the old adage goes people buy holes, not drills.
 Jobs to be done’ can be functional, social and emotional - recognising the full range of motivations that trigger a customer’s buyer's journey.

 What might they look like for a contract manufacturing prospect?